eddiesTime/sme_app/raw_documentation.md

 ##### Presentation Layer

-The first step to access the Bloc is to use `BlocProvider` to inject an instance of the Bloc to the Widget Tree.
-Since multiple Blocs need to be injected at this level of the Widget Tree, a `MultiBlocProvider` is used.
+The first step to access the Bloc is to use `BlocProvider` to inject an instance of the Bloc to the widget tree.
+Since multiple Blocs need to be injected at this level of the widget tree, a `MultiBlocProvider` is used.
 The injection happens inside the `WeatherApp` widget, which in this example, is named `FlutterBlocApp`.

 ```dart
 ...